 Rapid breathing and a fast heart rate also may be signs of PE.

-Your doctor will diagnose deep vein thrombosis (DVT) based on your medical history, a physical exam, and the results from tests.
+Your doctor will diagnose deep vein thrombosis (DVT) based on your medical history, a physical exam, and test results.
 He or she will identify your risk factors and rule out other causes of your symptoms.

 To learn about your medical history, your doctor may ask about: